 Most of them will charge under $100 to perform a full diagnostic scan and anywhere between $75 and $150 per hour to fix the issue.
 It typically takes one hour or less.

 Tips To Avoid P0161 In The Future

 There are a few things that you can do to avoid code P0161 entirely.
-The first is proper maintenance of O2 sensor 2 in bank 2 (and all other sensors).
-Proper maintenance largely means periodical inspection and cleaning.
+The first is the proper maintenance of O2 sensor 2 in bank 2 (and all other sensors).
+Proper maintenance primarily means periodic inspection and cleaning.

 During the inspection, look for damaged wires and splice them.
 Once that’s done, proceed to clean the sensors.
 Gasoline is usually used for that, so you’ll need to be extra careful.